Jeff Glor: Life and career

 Glor was co-anchor of WSTM-TV Syracuse's 5 p.m. newscast and a reporter for the 11 p.m. newscast (2000–2003).
 He was the morning news anchor from 1997 to 2000.
 He joined WSTM as a part-time producer while still attending college.
 Glor was named "Best Male News Anchor" by Syracuse New Times and one of the 40 most promising professionals under the age of 40.
 Glor was a contributing researcher and writer on The Legal Handbook for N.Y.
 State Journalists.
 He served as weekend evening news anchor and weekday reporter for WHDH in Boston from 2003 to 2007.

 He joined CBS News in 2007 as co-anchor, and later newsreader, on the Saturday Early Show.
 He also reported primarily for the weekday version of The Early Show, including an extended period in Iraq, China, and on the presidential campaign in 2008.
-From 2008 rotating with Russ Mitchell until 2009 to 2010, he anchored the CBS Saturday Evening News.
+From 2008 rotating with Russ Mitchell and from 2009 to 2010, he anchored the CBS Saturday Evening News, Glor's name was not added to Saturday intro until 2009.
 Also in 2009, he began to report for other broadcasts, including the CBS Evening News and CBS Sunday Morning, for which he won an Emmy.

 He served as news anchor for The Early Show from January 2011 to January 2012.
 Following that in 2012, he anchored the Saturday edition of the newly launched CBS This Morning, the successor to The Early Show, and also began to focus reporting on long-form stories as a correspondent for CBS This Morning.
 From 2012 to 2016, he anchored the CBS Sunday Evening News, and from 2013 to 2014, he was the correspondent on extended investigations for the CBS Evening News, including recalls at General Motors and Takata.
 In 2015 and 2016, he contributed a wide range of stories to 60 Minutes Sports.
 He also began filling in for Charlie Rose on his eponymous show on PBS.

 On October 25, 2017, CBS announced that Glor would become the new permanent anchor for the CBS Evening News in late 2017, replacing Scott Pelley, who left the position in June 2017.
 (Anthony Mason had been anchoring the program on an interim basis after Pelley's departure.)
 Glor became the new permanent weekday anchor of the CBS Evening News on December 4, 2017.